samueladr9802/QR-Code-Application/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## How to Download the Application

+1. Click the 'app-release.apk' file
+2. In below, clik download to get the file.
+3. Enjoy the app, I hope you like it.